 Holes in Nakanaï Mountains

-At the sea the precipitation is some 6,000 mm per year, but up in the mountains it reaches 10,000 – 12,000 mm per year.
-Thus this location is one of the wettest in the world next to such well known "wettest places of the world" as Cherapunji in India and Mount Waialeale in Hawai’i.
+At the sea the precipitation is some 6,000 mm per year, but up in the mountains, it reaches 10,000 – 12,000 mm per year.
+Thus this location is one of the wettest in the world next to such well-known "wettest places of the world" as Cherapunji in India and Mount Waialeale in Hawai’i.

-Nakanai mountains consist of thick (up to 1.5 km) layer of Miocene limestone, Yalam formation.
+Nakanai mountains consist of a thick (up to 1.5 km) layer of Miocene limestone, Yalam formation.
 It is covered with fine Pliocene volcanic deposits.
 Volcanic deposits have been eroded, giving a possibility for karst processes to develop.

-Geological structure, heavy rain and abundant humic acid from rainforest cause intense karst processes here – possibly the most intense in the world.
+Geological structure, heavy rain, and abundant humic acid from rainforest cause intense karst processes here – possibly the most intense in the world.
 Process happening here in a way could be called – "hyperkarst", because the usual factors causing the karst processes here have been pushed to their extreme.
 These processes are made even faster by one of the fastest tectonic uplifts in the world (3 mm per year) taking place in this area of New Britain.

-Troughout the last 200,000 years in Nakanai Mountains have formed eight giant canyons with depth reaching 600 – 1,000 m.
-Upper reaches of these canyons and their side ravines contain some of the most powerful springs in the world – sometimes starting as large waterfalls starting from the caves.
+Troughout the last 200,000 years in Nakanai Mountains have formed eight giant canyons with a depth reaching 600 – 1,000 m.
+The upper reaches of these canyons and their side ravines contain some of the most powerful springs in the world – sometimes starting as large waterfalls starting from the caves.
 So – these by far are not common rivers: upper parts of these rivers are located deep under the limestone, in giant caves.

 In some places in these caves formed enormous voids, which after some time collapsed.
 These collapsed voids are like giant holes with underground rivers deep below crossing their bottoms.

 In Nakanai mountains have been found numerous such sinkholes (also called collapse dolines and – if they are REALLY large and with vertical walls – tiankengs) – some have just opened and represent a narrow opening above giant underground voids.
-Others represent giant wells with vertical walls and others have degraded – they just resemble enormous, jungle covered depressions.
+Others represent giant wells with vertical walls and others have degraded – they just resemble enormous, jungle-covered depressions.

 Sinkholes of Nakanai Mountains belong to the most impressive, "best" sinkholes of the world.
 Naré sinkhole is one of the visually most impressive sinkholes here.

 Naré sinkhole looks like a giant hole in the green jungle.
-This hole is nearly round, 150 m long and 120 m wide.
+This hole is nearly round, 150 m long, and 120 m wide.
 Depth of sinkhole is 240 – 310 m, volume is 4.7 million m³.

 Walls of the sinkhole are vertical and even overhanging – thus they are not covered with jungle.
-Below, at the bottom of sinkhole though is a patch of rainforest.
+Below, at the bottom of the sinkhole though is a patch of rainforest.

 One of the most exciting and mysterious lands in the world is Papua New Guinea.
-This country takes half of the second largest island and numerous other larger and smaller islands.
-Up to this day Papua New Guinea is poorly investigated and here are expected numerous exciting discoveries of geological, biological and archaeological nature.
+This country takes half of the second-largest island and numerous other larger and smaller islands.
+Up to this day, Papua New Guinea is poorly investigated, and here are expected numerous exciting discoveries of geological, biological, and archaeological nature.

-Category includes outstanding sinkholes – large natural depressions or holes, which for most part represent collapsed caves.
+This category includes outstanding sinkholes – large natural depressions or holes, which for most the part represent collapsed caves.